 Gene Simmons’ bass hand painted by Gene himself

-Gene Simmons remains a benchmark in contemporary music when it comes to bass guitar.
-Precise, roaring, and powerful, the “God of Thunder” forged true hits with KISS using basses he closely helped design.
+Gene Simmons remains a key reference in the contemporary music scene when it comes to bass playing.
+Precise, roaring, and powerful, the “God of Thunder” has created iconic hits with KISS using basses he closely helped design.

-This example of the Punisher is truly exceptional.
-It is unique and was hand-painted by Gene Simmons on the body, in addition to being titled and signed on the back.
-The face of a fierce dragon emerges from the design of the pickups to dominate the left side, wildly sticking out its tongue.
-The creature advances, as if straight from hell, ready to attack with its sharp teeth and curled tongue.
-The bass itself features Gene Simmons’ stage-specific details, including the attachment hooks and picks fixed along a strip decorating the sides of the instrument.
-A true work of art, decorated and signed by the God of Thunder… Available only at Matt’s Guitar Shop!
+This Punisher model is truly exceptional.
+It is a one-of-a-kind piece and was hand-painted by Gene Simmons on the top, as well as titled and signed on the back.
+A fierce dragon’s face emerges from the pickup design, triumphing on the left side, wildly sticking out its tongue.
+The creature seems to come straight from hell, ready to strike with its sharp teeth and coiled tongue.
+The bass also features Gene Simmons’ stage specifications, with mounting hooks and picks fixed along a strip decorating the sides of the instrument.
+A true work of art, decorated and signed by the God of Thunder… exclusively at Matt’s Guitar Shop!

 Biography of Gene Simmons: From Chaim Witz to Rock Icon